JoaoGuilherme2909/JoaoGuilherme2909/README.md

 # Hi there 👋

-I'm **João Guilherme**, a passionate **Backend Developer** currently working at WCOGEO.
+I'm **João Guilherme**, a passionate **Full Stack Developer** currently working at WCOGEO.

 💻 **What I do**
-- Backend development
+- Full stack development
+- Create Frontends e web apps in react
-- Create API's, CLI's and services
+- Create API's, CLI's and services in go

 🌱 **What I’m interested in**
 - Backend architectures and API design